tinytinytinytiny/toweroffantasy-eleventy/src/guides/things-you-must-know.md

 The free SSR relic [Colossus Arms](/relics/colossus-arms/) can be obtained on Day 1 from the Navia Ecological Park hidden quest line.
 You can also obtain the [Omnium Beast VII](/mounts/#omnium-beast-vii) and [Voyager](/mounts/#voyager) mounts.

+## 5. Hidden Free Pity
+Your **30th gold nucleus** pull will guarantee an SSR weapon.
+If you wish to reroll until you get the perfect first pull, aim for this number.

 ## 6. Relic and Weapon Sets
 You can create 3 relic sets that you can swap with the {% kbd 'G' %} key (on PC).

+{% aside %}
-You can't swap sets while in combat, but who says you can't swap before combat?
+You can't swap sets during combat, but who says you can't swap *before combat*?
+{% endaside %}

 Relics like Spacetime Rift, Drone, Couant, Magnetic Storm, Hovering Cannon, Type V Armor (for the explosion after ejecting), and Missile Barrage can be useful even when activated just before an enemy spawns, such as in Bygone Phantasm or Frontier Clash.
 Make use of this to maximize your DPS.

+### Weapon Sets
 Weapon sets can also be made, but there's no shortcut to swap them (on PC press {% kbd 'N' %} to quickly open the menu).
 You can swap while out of combat to quickly heal up (i.e. between waves in Frontier Clash or before a dungeon boss) or if you need to switch weapons.
 Matrices cannot be changed inside dungeon instances.

 ## 7. Exploring with the full world map